-Our senior faculty teach our undergraduate students personally, rather than delegating this very important duty to student assistants as others do.
+Our senior faculty members teach our undergraduate students personally, rather than delegating this very important duty to student assistants as other institutions do.
 Our senior administrators also teach - Department Chairs, Deans, the Vice President for Academic Affairs, and I choose to teach our students because we know how important that function is to them and to the University.
+The Atlanta Journal-Constitution reported (February 18, 2002) that colleges and universities, because of the budget cuts, are using fewer full-time faculty.
+Of all the institutions on which they reported, UWG had the highest percentage of courses taught by full-time faculty and administrators.
+We were proud to top the entire list.